-ActiveCare 1-HD is a high deductible_Health Plan plan (HDHP).
-HDHP medical plans are governed by Internal Revenue Service (IRS) regulations.
-The IRS sets deductible and out-of-pocket maximum limits each year for a medical plan to qualify as a HDHP.
-New: The ActiveCare 1-HD out-of-pocket maximum will work the same as the maximum in other plan options.
-That is, it will apply to each covered person individually.
+The ActiveCare 1-HD out-of-pocket maximum works the same as the maximum in other plan options.
+It will apply to each covered person individually.
 The individual out-of-pocket maximum only includes covered expenses incurred by that individual.
 After a covered person meets his/her individual out-of-pocket maximum, the plan pays 100% of the benefits for that person.
 The plan will pay 80% for all other covered family members until the family OOP maximum is met.

-In an HDHP, a family can combine all of their medical expenses together to meet the \$5000 deductible or one person in the family could meet the \$5000 deductible.
+In a HDHP, a family may combine all of their medical expenses together to meet the \$5000 deductible or one person in the family could meet the \$5000 deductible.

 This plan is designed to pay for services after the plan deductible has been met.
-Preventive services, certain eligible generic preventive medications and prenatal care are covered at 100% even before deductible is met when services are rendered by an in-network provider.
+Preventive services, certain eligible generic preventive medications, certain diabetic supplies and prenatal care are covered at 100% even before deductible is met when services are rendered by an in-network provider.
 Participants are not required to select a PCP and referrals are not required.
 This plan has in and out-of-network benefits.
 Using a network provider will help you maximize your benefits and save you money.
 Using an out-of-network provider can have a significant impact on your finances.
 It will increase your out-of-pocket costs and the provider may bill you for balances not paid by your insurance plan.

-Aetna Select Plan(s)
+TRS-ActiveCare Select Plan(s)

-There are two distinct Aetna Select Plans, Aetna Whole Health and Open Access Select.
-There are four regional networks within the Aetna whole Health plan and one limited nationwide network for the Aetna Select (Open Access) plan.
+There are different TRS-ActiveCare Select Plans depending on where you live, ActiveCare Select (Aetna Open Access network), Aetna Whole Health and Kelsey Select.
+There are five regional networks within the Aetna Whole Health plans, the Kelsey Select plan and one limited nationwide network for the ActiveCare Select (Aetna Open Access network) plan.
 Where you live determines which network you will be in.
-Participants who enroll in ActiveCare Select and live in an area with one of the four regional networks, will receive health care through the providers in that regional network.
+Participants who enroll in a TRS-ActiveCare Select plan and live in an area with one of the five regional networks, will receive health care through the providers in that regional network.
 It is important to remember that there is no coverage for out of network providers, except for a true medical emergency in an emergency room setting.
 Staying in your network saves you from higher out-of-pocket health costs.